rachmann-alexander/sixthinkingchatbots/README.md

 # Requirements
 * Up to date Python
-* OpenAI Library
-* O
+* Modules: datetime, time, logging, OpenAI, transformers, huggingface_hub, requests.
+Not all of them are required.
-* Mistral Plan in Experimental stage
+* January 2025: Mistral Plan in Experimental stage

 # How to use
 1. (If necessary, read [this wikipedia page](https://en.wikipedia.org/wiki/Six_Thinking_Hats) to understand Six Thinking Hats.)